-Differences arising on settlement or translation of monetary items are recognised in profit or loss with the result to red for the result of the recognised in OCI until the net investment is disposed of, at which time, the cumulative amount is reclassified to profit or loss.
+Differences arising on settlement or translation of monetary items are recognised in profit or loss with the exception of monetary items that are designated as part of the hedge of the Group's net investment in a foreign operation.
+These are recognised in OCI until the net investment is disposed of, at which time, the cumulative amount is reclassified to profit or loss.
 Tax charges and credits attributable to exchange differences on those monetary items are also recognised in OCI.